medialize/ally.js/docs/api/supports.md

 * As of `v1.3.0` *all* tests are run at once and within an iframe to limit layout thrashing.
 * In `v#master` the test `focus-svg-negative-tabindex-attribute` was introduced.
+* Since `v#master` the SVG tests attempt to focus elements using `HTMLElement.prototye.focus` and the "focusable foreignObject hack".

 ## Contributing